gitopedia/gitopedia/Compendium/_incoming/schrodinger's-cat.md

 Schrödinger’s Cat is a thought experiment introduced by physicist Erwin Schrödinger in 1935.
 It challenges the Copenhagen interpretation of quantum mechanics by highlighting the paradoxical nature of superposition in macroscopic systems.
 The experiment involves a cat in a box with a radioactive atom, a Geiger counter, and a vial of poison.
 If the atom decays, it triggers the release of poison, killing the cat.
 According to quantum mechanics, until the box is opened and the cat is observed, the cat exists in a superposition of states—both alive and dead simultaneously.

 ### Key Concepts
-- **Wave-Particle Duality**: Particles can behave as both waves and particles.
+- **Wave-Particle Duality**: A fundamental principle in quantum mechanics, established in the early 20th century, demonstrating that particles can exhibit both wave-like and particle-like properties.
+This duality is central to understanding quantum phenomena.
-- **Superposition**: A system can exist in multiple states simultaneously until measured.
+- **Superposition**: The concept that a quantum system, such as Schrödinger's Cat, can exist in multiple states (e.g., alive and dead) simultaneously until observed.
+This idea was formulated by Erwin Schrödinger through his famous thought experiment and equation.
-- **Copenhagen Interpretation**: The most widely accepted interpretation of quantum mechanics, which suggests that the cat is in a superposition of states (alive and dead) until observed.
+- **Copenhagen Interpretation**: The most widely accepted interpretation of quantum mechanics, developed by Niels Bohr and Werner Heisenberg.
+It suggests that particles exist in a superposition of states until measured, with the act of observation causing the wavefunction to collapse into a single state.
+This interpretation has faced philosophical debates, particularly regarding the nature of reality and observation.
+- **Quantum Mechanics**: A revolutionary theory emerging in the early 20th century to explain phenomena that classical physics could not, such as the behavior of atoms and electrons.
+It introduced concepts like the Uncertainty Principle (Heisenberg) and wavefunction collapse.
+- **Many-Worlds Interpretation**: Proposed by Hugh Everett, this alternative view suggests that all possible outcomes of quantum measurements occur in separate universes, eliminating the need for wavefunction collapse.
+- **Decoherence**: The process by which quantum systems lose their coherence due to environmental interactions, leading to classical behavior.
+This occurs naturally and quickly, even without conscious observation.
+- **Quantum Entanglement**: A phenomenon where particles become interconnected, influencing each other's states instantaneously regardless of distance.
+Schrödinger described this as "spooky action at a distance," raising questions about locality and causality.

+These concepts collectively challenge classical notions of reality and objectivity, highlighting the profound implications of quantum mechanics on our understanding of the universe.

 ### Criticisms and Controversies
 Critics argue that applying quantum principles to macroscopic objects like cats is misleading.
 The thought experiment raises questions about the nature of reality and measurement in quantum mechanics.